cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 which must be one of the following:

 * `cm` or `compile-mindcode`: compiles a Mindcode source to mlog.
+* `dm` or `decompile-mlog`: partially decompiles an mlog code into Mindcode.
+The resulting code needs to be manually edited to create loops and conditions present in the original mlog.
 * `cs` or `compile-schematic`: builds a schematic from Schemacode source into a binary `.msch` file.
 * `ds` or `decompile-schematic`: decompiles a binary `.msch` file to Schemacode source.